jonfaustothen/tip_calculator/README.md

 py tip_calculator.py

 ## History / Credits
-There are a multitude of resources online to write this script, but I mostly referred to lessons taight by Columbia University's JTC Program's staff.
-Feel free to use this code to develop your own code!
+There are a multitude of resources online to write this script, but I mostly referred to lessons taught by Columbia University's JTC Program's staff.
+Feel free to use this code to develop your own program!